wilko90/Simply-Scran/README.md

 * Thank you to my girlfriend for supporting me throughout this project.

-* Thank you to my mentor Rohit for giving me good feedback
+* Thank you to my mentor Rohit for giving me good feedback and pointers

+# Disclaimer